AlexanderLindholt/TextPlus/documentation/fine-control/specific-access.md

 frame["1"]
 ```

-With some sorting enabled, you'll be able to easily access and loop through specific lines and words.
+With some sorting enabled, you’ll be able to easily access and loop through specific lines and words.